miiaevia/BlackjackProject/README.md

 * Learned how to shuffle a Collections class
 * Learned about enumeration and how I can use a for-each loop to assign multiple enumerated value types
 * All collections have a clear() method.
+* Figured out how to implement new math part-way through for soft ace values 1 and 11